6 Hispanic Heritage Month Facts Students Should Learn About

 Fortunately, this legislation managed to make it to the desk of President Reagan, who signed it on August 17, 1988.
 And on September 14, 1989, President George H.W.
 Bush issued Proclamation 6021, making the extension official.

-National Hispanic Heritage Month starts in the middle of September and ends in the middle of October.
-There is a good reason for the September 15 kick-off date.
+It may seem odd for National Hispanic Heritage Month to start in the middle of September and end in the middle of October.
+But there is a good reason for the September 15 kick-off date.

-There are several Latin American countries that observe their Independence Day on this date.
+Several Latin American countries observe their Independence Day on this date.
 They include El Salvador, Honduras, Costa Rica, Guatemala, and Nicaragua, all of which are located in Central America.

-To the north, Mexico celebrates Independence Day on September 16, and to the south, Chile commemorates their sovereignty on September 18.
-Finally, Dia de la Raza — a decolonized alternative to Columbus Day celebrated by both Mexico and Chile — occurs on October 12.
+To the north, Mexico celebrates Independence Day on September 16, and to the south, Chile commemorates its sovereignty on September 18.
+Finally, Dia de la Raza — a decolonized alternative to Columbus Day celebrated by Mexico and Chile — occurs on October 12.

 Hispanic Heritage Month also celebrates people living in the United States who have ancestors in the above countries, which is what makes them Hispanic.
 This term was first coined in the 1970s after the Census was created.